Design-Dude/ddSpiral/README.md

 - Filling large objects with ddSpiral can take some time because the perimeter must first be meticulously unraveled in its entirety.
 Turn off auto update if that is the case.

 ## On the drawing board
-- Plugin for smooth hand-drawn paths.
+- Smooth hand-drawn paths.
+- Turn lines into pencil drawing
-- Plugin for decorating paths and repeating object in various patterns.
+- Decorating paths and repeating object in various patterns.
 - Unit calculator (there is a plugin for that, perhaps it's good enough).

 ## Do you have any ideas or improvements?